CoryMcCartan/website/content/projects/unions-2019.md

     Of the very large unions, the <b>SEIU</b> spends the largest portion of its budget on representation and organizing.
-The <b>IUJAT</b>, the oldest union in continuous existence in the U.S., and the <b>AFA</b>, which has been organizing agressively in major airlines, also top the chart for representational spending.
+The <b>IUJAT</b>, the oldest union in continuous existence in the U.S., and the <b>AFA</b>, which has been organizing aggressively in major airlines, also top the chart for representational spending.
 </div>